rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 3.4 =
+* Fixed a XSS security vulnerability in the Settings area.
+Update strongly recommended.
+* Tested up to 6.1.1

+= 3.3.1 =
+* Tested up to 6.0

+= 3.3 =
+* Removed Auction Request and replaced with RSS Ground.
+* Fix a bug if you use RSS Ground and don't want the links to open in a new window.
+* Tested up to 5.7

+= 3.2.1 =
+* Tested to 5.6

+= 3.2 =
+* Allowed you to block search engines from browsing the listings.
+* Added a new filter, `wp_ebay_product_feed_blocked_text`, which will allow you to show bots some text.
+Use this for things like caching.
+* Tested up to WordPress 5.5.

+= 3.1 =
+* Added tracking for auctionrequest links to help with debugging their ends.
+* Added to the new WP Block Directory.
+* Changed the loading of the "ebay_feeds_for_wordpress_change_class_string" to be loaded within the loop, rather than outside it.
+* You can now target each item on the page with the class 'ebay-feed-item-X' (with x being a number).
+* Fixed a typo within the Option Page.

+= 3.0.3 =
+* Changed the deny list to an allow list

+= 3.0.2 =
+* Caching was a little over exhuberant, changed it to 5 minutes.

+= 3.0.1 =
+* Fix a display bug with the legacy list.
+* Removed the option to disable feed cache, as it was slowing down sites.
+* Added a blocker on known bots, to prevent indexation of results in search results.

+= 3.0 =
+* Added Auctionrequest Branding to some elements.
+* Added warnings that the feed should be removed.
+* Header is hidden if no auctions are present.
+* Fixed a bug that displayed double fallback text.

 = 2.6 =
 * Updated to match the premium version (and having the Italian Translation).
 * Added the ability to control the header.